Bill Finger

-While Kane privately admitted in a 1980s audio interview with his autobiographer that Finger was responsible for "50–75% of all the creativity in Batman," for decades he publicly denied Finger had been anything more than a subcontractor executing Kane's ideas.
+While Kane privately admitted in a 1980s audio interview with his autobiographer that Finger was responsible for "50–75% of all the creativity in Batman," he publicly denied Finger had been anything more than a subcontractor executing Kane's ideas for decades.
 As a result, Finger died in obscurity and poverty while the Batman brand, and Kane, amassed international fame and wealth.
 In the 2000s, Finger biographer Marc Tyler Nobleman's research uncovered previously unknown heirs.
-At the urging of Nobleman, the online comics fan community and others, Finger's granddaughter revived the fight to restore his lost legacy, which continued for years.
-In 2015, DC Comics' parent company conditionally agreed to recognize Finger's intellectual property claim as co-creator of the Batman characters and mythos, officially adding his name, going forward, to the "created by" credit line Kane had gotten contractually guaranteed in 1939.
+At the urging of Nobleman, the online comics fan community, and others, Finger's granddaughter revived the fight to restore his lost legacy, which continued for years.
+In 2015, DC Comics's parent company conditionally agreed to recognize Finger's intellectual property claim as co-creator of the Batman characters and mythos, officially adding his name, going forward, to the "created by" credit line Kane had been contractually guaranteed in 1939.

 Early life

 Bill Finger was born in Denver, Colorado, in 1914 to an Ashkenazi Jewish family.
 His father, Louis Finger, was born in Austria-Hungary in 1890 and emigrated to the U.S. in 1907.
 Little is known about his biological mother Rosa Rosenblatt.
 His stepmother Tessie was born in 1892 in New York City.
 The family also included two daughters (or possibly nieces raised as daughters), Emily and Gilda.
-The family moved to The Bronx, New York City, where during the Great Depression Louis Finger was forced to close his tailor shop.
+The family moved to the Bronx, New York City, where during the Great Depression Louis Finger was forced to close his tailor shop.
 Finger graduated from DeWitt Clinton High School in The Bronx in 1933.